nishalbarman/ecommerce-proper/README.md

-# Project Name
+# Jharna Mehendi

-Welcome to the Project Name monorepo!
+Welcome to the Jharna Mehendi monorepo!
 This repository contains multiple applications and packages designed to work together to deliver a full-stack solution.
 The projects include an admin dashboard, a client-facing web application, server-side components, and several utility packages.

 ---